Now, to be clear, viewing nature will not cure dementia. There are still no cures for most causes of dementia.

 Science has proven time and again that viewing images of nature improves many factors that worsen dementia’s distressing symptoms.

-These types of excess disabilities make it harder for people with dementia to function at their best.
-They can increase confusion, agitation, restlessness and impact sleep.
 Unfortunately, when any one of these things falls out of balance it will often disrupt the others as well.

 For example, if someone feels anxious it can impact their sleep.

 - As fatigue increases, the ability to think, function and process information decreases.